ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Attribute, Tag, and Security Label.
 Any number of Associations, Attributes, or Tags can be added in the callback.

-.. note:: To ensure that commits for the metadata happen after the commit of the Group pass a callback to the Group Commit method.
+.. note:: To ensure that commits for the metadata happen after the commit of the Group, pass a callback to the Group Commit method.

 Task Commit
 -----------